antonioortegajr/IDX-Broker-API-Quick-Tester/README.md

 This tester is meant for validating the functionality of an API key or method.

 This tester only tests the GETS calls as shown in the current docs.
-This functions like a super super basic swagger.